m7salam/custom-helper-scripts/README.md

 ## Setup

 1. Put the `git-refresh` and `git-pushremote` files anywhere on your system in a folder.
 Lets say you've put in the folder named `bin` in your home directory, so the folder path is `/home/username/path/bin/`
 2. Add the directory path to your environment `PATH`.
-For Linux/Mac, you can edit your `.zschrc` by doing `vim ~/.zshrc` # use .bashrc if u are using bash.
+For Linux/Mac, you can edit your `.zshrc` by doing `vim ~/.zshrc` # use .bashrc if u are using bash.
 Add following line in the file in the beginning:

    ```
    #!/bin/sh